open-webui/open-webui/location/setup/README.md

 ## Steps for Local Build

-NOT needed if you install as a [local Docker instance](https://docs.openwebui.com/) and don't plan to edit and build.
+You won't need these time-intensive install steps if you instead run a [local Docker instance](https://docs.openwebui.com/).

+These steps are for programmers who will be editing and building locally.

+Clone with a command or use GitHub Desktop to pull to your computer from [our projects repo](https://github.com/modelearth/projects/).

 		git clone https://github.com/modelearth/projects.git
 		cd projects/

-Commands from [Open WebUI Getting Started](https://docs.openwebui.com/getting-started/) for building locally.
-[Get Python version](../../../io/coders/python/):
+Here are the commands from [Open WebUI Getting Started](https://docs.openwebui.com/getting-started/) for building locally.

+As of July 2024 python 3.12 has issues with OpenWebUI, so use python 3.11.
+Check [your local python version and install nvm](../../../io/coders/python/) to host multiple version of python.

 	python3.11 -m venv env
 	source env/bin/activate